ryanvosbigian/Soduku/README.md

 Soduku
 ======

-A program for solving soduku puzzles
+A program for solving soduku puzzles.
+It will not currently run.